HarryHagelberg404/code-trial/CLIENT.md

   but since "input number" only allows a number (and some other chars) I then only checked if the value was an empty string (returned when you include previously mentioned chars in the input) or if the given weight was a negative number.

 ### Problems faced

+The major problem faced when developing the application was when i was to test the client.
+A very time draining problem which caused my application to lack quality.